Lenniott/FITTNESS_BUILDER/PROJECT_CONTEXT.md

 - FFmpeg for video processing
 - Environment variables for API keys and database connections
 - Docker containerization for production deployment
+- **External Services:** Postgres and Qdrant must be running and accessible on the same Docker network (or via their network IPs) for the processor to function.
+These are not included in this project's containers.

 ## Design Philosophy
 - "Invisible made visible" through chaos-to-organization animations